Free import of goods intended for personal use of the person concerned, family or as a gift:

 Fishing equipment, including waders and rubber boots must be accompanied by a certificate of disinfection issued by an authorized veterinary officer.

-The import of telephonic and communications equipment is subject to a permit from the Post & Telecom Administration.
+The import of communications equipment is subject to a permit from the Post & Telecom Administration.
 Equipment requiring such a permit includes: cordless phones, remote controls for toys and radio transmitters and receivers intended for regular broadcasting reception.
-Note: a permit is not required for a GSM mobile phone.

-Import of conventional medicines for personal needs during their stay is permitted, to an amount not exceeding 100 days of consumption.
+Import of conventional medicines for personal needs during the stay is permitted, to an amount not exceeding 100 days of consumption.